theCodemander/FWT_Tool/README.md

 <body>
   <h1>FWI (Fake Wifi Interface)</h1>

-  To use the Tool, cd into /source and type: <br>
+  To use the Tool, cd into /source and type:

-  <h5>sudo ./fwi -i [network card],      for Example:       sudo ./fwi -i wlan1</h5>
+  <code>sudo ./fwi -i [network card]</code>

-  <br>You can develop your own phishing Page and place it in the templates folder.
+  You can develop your own phishing Page and place it in the templates folder.<br>
   This tool was developed for Arch Linux im not planing to make it available for other distros.

 </body>